A Welch & Sons Funeral Services

 Advice

 We will advise you of all procedural and legal requirements relating to your own circumstances.
-This includes registration of the death, dealing with bank accounts, insurances, probate and estates.
-If there is ANYTHING you do not understand or need assistance with please ask us.
+This includes registration of the death, dealing with bank accounts, insurances, probate, and estates.
+If there is anything you do not understand or need assistance with, please ask us.

 Arranging the Funeral Service